 - Ensuring that shoes and socks are not too tight.

 - Keeping feet clean at all times.

 If your infection is severe, you may be prescribed certain antibiotics to get rid of the infection.
-In very rare cases, an ingrown toenail can lead to an acute infection, which will require a surgical removal of part of your toenail.
+In very rare cases, an ingrown toenail can lead to an acute infection, which will require surgical removal of part of your toenail.
 This procedure is known as a partial nail plate avulsion where your toe will be injected with an anesthetic before cutting a piece of the nail off.

 If you’re struggling with foot pain or an infection, schedule an important with a podiatrist as soon as possible.
-AllCare Foot & Ankle has two location, in Arlington and Dallas.
+AllCare Foot & Ankle has two locations, in Arlington and Dallas.
 Our compassionate team will ensure you get the best treatment possible.